barakugav/executorch-rs/README.md

 By default all features are disabled.
 - `data-loader`: include the `FileDataLoader` struct.
 The `libextension_data_loader.a` static library is required, compile C++ `executorch` with `EXECUTORCH_BUILD_EXTENSION_DATA_LOADER=ON`.
 - `module`: include the `Module` struct.
 The `libextension_module_static.a` static library is required, compile C++ `executorch` with `EXECUTORCH_BUILD_EXTENSION_MODULE=ON`.
+- `f16`: Support for half precision floating point numbers using the `half` crate.
+Models that require input or output tensors with `f16` data type can be operated on with this features.
+- `complex`: Support for complex numbers using the `num-complex` crate.
+Models that require input or output tensors with complex `32` or `64` bit floating point numbers can be operated on with this feature.
+If in addition the `f16` feature is enabled, complex numbers with half precision can be used.